g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 ## Speaking Out

+This section is *sort of* the "last" in this tutorial.
+Amongst other things, it tries to demonstrate approaching the problem as an exercise in transforming data.
-The agent can now log data about its state after a cycle, and, recognise (some) speech from the user.
+The agent can now recognise speech from the user, and log data about that speech and the agent's state using as columns with rows cooresponding to the cycle.
-This chapter expands on the previous one by adding functionality to convert the text to speech (TTS) and play it back to the user.
+This chapter expands on this by adding functionality to convert and replay the recognised speech (or any text) back into an audio signal using [the text to speech (TTS) engine MaryTTS](https://github.com/marytts/marytts).

+### The Brain

+This chapter introduces a concept of continuing to do something (in this case - speaking) unless interupted by a "meaningful" event.
+  Thus far - all "actions" we've performed have been completed at the end of a cycle.
+Now, we need the agent's "brain" to "continue saying what it was saying unless it has something else to say instead" which will mean that we can't *just* compute a value (like the heard-log) and send it.

-This faces a noteworthy hurdle - the agents are "reactive" and when speaking need to function as a "DJ" rather than a "singer" in that they choose which speech to emit (i.e. which song to play) then monitor incoming events to see if they should "switch" that value, but, otherwise don't actively do anything.
+Put another way - the agents are "reactive" and when speaking need to function as a "DJ" rather than a "singer."
+  Agents must they choose which speech to emit, as a DJ chooses the next song, and await instructions to change it.
+  The agent does not choose the next segment of audio to recite (as a singer would) they simply decide what speech they wish to be making and start it.

+This analogy isn't perfect.
+  In the real world, a DJ will await the end of a song to begin playing another - we're going to ignore that.
+    In theory - our agent could respond to the/a "done speaking" event `: LiveMaryE | Spoken Number String` and do something else.
+  In this example, the agent will await any speech recognition result and at that point imediately begin reciting what it heard.

-The last chapter touched on the nature of "optional" values such as the `Maybe a` type.
+The last chapter touched on the nature of ["optional" values such as the `Maybe a` type](https://github.com/purescript/purescript-maybe).

 ![](https://mermaid.ink/img/eyJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9LCJjb2RlIjoiZ3JhcGggTFJcbiAgbWF5YmVbOiBNYXliZSBhXVxuICBqdXN0W0p1c3QgYV1cbiAgbm9uZVtOb3RoaW5nXVxuXG4gIG1heWJlIC0tPnxpZiBpdCBoYXMgYSB2YWx1ZXxqdXN0XG4gIG1heWJlIC0tPnxpZiB0aGVyZSBpcyBubyB2YWx1ZXxub25lIn0=)